JEFH507/org-chart-goose-orchestrator/Demo/ENHANCED_DEMO_GUIDE.md

 ## 📋 Executive Summary

-This demo showcases the core concepts and parts of an**enterprise-ready, privacy-first, multi-agent orchestration system** built on Goose with these key innovations:
+This demo showcases the core concepts and parts of an**enterprise-ready, privacy-first, multi-agent orchestration system** built on goose with these key innovations:

 ### Core Value Proposition
 - **Privacy-First Architecture**: PII detection/masking runs 100% on user's local computer—zero cloud dependencies